HEADINGTON, OXFORD

 Brookside gardens in 1895

-In 1930, when the present main Headington School Building opened on the other side of the London Road, Brookside became the junior section of the school, as it is today.
-Rather confusingly, it was renamed Napier House, after the house in Pullen’s Lane built by Professor Arthur Napier (now Cotuit Hall) that the school had acquired in 1917 but sold when it moved into its new premises.
-The attached land was sold for development, and Brookside Nurseries moved across the London Road to the site now occupied by Franklin Road.
+In 1930, when Headington School opened its present building on the other side of the London Road, Brookside became the junior section of the school, as it is today.
+Rather confusingly, it was renamed Napier House, after the house in Pullen’s Lane built by Professor Arthur Napier (now Cotuit Hall) that the school had acquired in 1917 but sold in 1930.